 POGO is a small organization and has determined it does not require a formal visitor tracking procedure.
-POGO's procedure for screening and supervising visitors to the POGO premises is the responsibility of the POGO Receptionist/Administrative Assistant.
-This staff member receives the visitor, notifies the staff member who they are meeting, and either escorts the visitor to the staff office or the staff member comes to reception to greet the visitor.
+POGO's current procedure for authorizing and supervising visitors to the POGO premises is the responsibility of the POGO Receptionist/Administrative Assistant.
+This agent receives the visitor, notifies the staff member they are meeting, and either escorts the visitor to the staff members' office or the staff member comes to reception to greet the visitor.
 Board meetings and attendance are tracked via the corporate calendar.